03 Feb 2016

-From 1 February 2016 changes to the Medical Radiation Practice Board’s Equivalent qualifications list will take effect.
+From 1 February 2016 changes to the Medical Radiation Practice Board’s Equivalent qualifications list took effect.

-The changes will see a large number of historical qualifications removed along with those programs whose qualification level is not equivalent to the qualification level of an approved program of study.
+The changes saw a large number of historical qualifications removed along with those programs whose qualification level is not equivalent to the qualifications level of an approved program of study.

 The Equivalent qualifications list was developed by the Board in the lead up to national registration for medical radiation practitioners from 1 July 2012.
 The list recognised a range of qualifications that had been accepted for practice in those States and Territories that did not have an established system of practitioner registration.
 The list enabled specific recognition of qualifications without having to rely on the grandparenting arrangements.

-The Board has modified the Equivalent qualification list to include qualifications where the arrangements in that jurisdiction substantially meet the arrangements for approved qualifications in Australia.
+The Board has modified the Equivalent qualification list to include programs of study where the arrangements in that jurisdiction substantially meet the arrangements for approved programs of study in Australia.

 The National Law ensures the longevity of practitioner’s qualification where the practitioner has previously been registered in Australia.
 This means that while the Board will change the content of the Equivalent qualifications list, for those practitioners who have previously been registered with an equivalent qualification, they continue to be qualified for general registration.